AlbertoGaya/cold-water-coral-reef/README.md

 7. **`seg_coco_json_to_yolo.py`:** This Python script converts annotations in COCO JSON format to the YOLOv8 PyTorch format, ensuring data compatibility with the training model.

-## Trained Weights

-This repository also includes the following trained weights:

-- `dead_coral.pt`
-- `coral.pt`

-You can use these weights to directly perform inference with the YOLOv8 model on new coral images.

 ## Usage Instructions